About University Studies

 Mission Statement

-University Studies is an inclusive educational environment that empowers students to explore possibilities, confidently make decisions, and prepare for the future.
+University Studies (US) is an inclusive educational environment that empowers students to explore possibilities, confidently make decisions, and prepare for the future.

 Vision Statement

-University Studies will empower students to collaborate with academic advisors, mentors, and campus partners to take ownership of their education and engage in intentional exploration of majors, interests, and skills.
+US will empower students to collaborate with academic advisors, mentors, and campus partners to take ownership of their education and engage in intentional exploration of majors, interests, and skills.

 Our Services